-How much of the HEERF is allocated to Rasmussen College students?
+How much of the HEERF is allocated to Rasmussen University students?

 The CARES Act stipulates that “of the amount allocated to each institution under this formula, at least 50 percent must be reserved to provide students with emergency financial aid grants to help cover expenses related to the disruption of campus operations due to coronavirus.”

-Based on the above-referenced calculation, the amount from the HEERF allocated for Rasmussen College students is $11,388,948.
+Based on the above-referenced calculation, the amount from the HEERF allocated for Rasmussen University students is $11,388,948.

 How does Rasmussen intend to allocate the HEERF?

-Rasmussen College initially received 50% percent of the total allocation.
-Per the requirements outlined by the Department of Education, all of these funds will be awarded to eligible students in the form of Emergency Financial Aid Grants; specifically to eligible students that were in a residential program and transitioned to fully online delivery for the Spring 2020 quarter due to the pandemic.
-When the remaining 50% of the allocation is received by the College, the majority of it will also be awarded to eligible students in the form of Emergency Financial Aid Grants; with some funds possibly being used to implement tools and platforms that supported the transition of students who were not studying exclusively online before the pandemic into courses and experiences that were shifted to an online or virtual environment (for example, virtual simulation for Nursing students).
+Rasmussen University received the funds in two allocations.
+Per the requirements outlined by the Department of Education, 50% of the funds must be awarded to eligible students in the form of Emergency Financial Aid Grants; specifically to eligible students that were in a residential program and transitioned to fully online delivery for the Spring 2020 quarter due to the pandemic.
+The majority of the remaining institutional allocation will be used to implement tools and platforms that have supported the transition of those students who were not studying exclusively online before the pandemic and to cover institutional expenses related to the pandemic.

-Rasmussen College’s Student Emergency Financial Aid Grant Policy and Process
+Rasmussen University’s Student Emergency Financial Aid Grant Policy and Process

 What is an Emergency Financial Aid Grant?